• Skip to primary navigation

 Recipe origins

-This pasta dish is a simple and delicious recipe prepared with just a few basic ingredients.
+This pasta dish is a simple and delicious recipe with just a few basic ingredients.
 This is the essence of so many of the dishes that I grew up with.
 I have previously mentioned that my paternal family was originally from Ripabottoni, in the province of Campobasso, in the Italian region of Molise.

 Traditionally, this area was known for sheep and agricultural farming (done on small plots of land).
 The ingredients used in so many regional Italian recipes are the direct result of the surrounding environment and economics of the area.